aouyar/PyMunin/README.markdown

 * Network Interface Traffic and Errors
 * NTP - Time Server
 * PostgreSQL Database
-* System Resources (CPU, Memory, Processes, Interrupts, etc.)
+* System Resources (Load, CPU, Memory, Processes, Interrupts, etc.)
 * Sangoma Wanpipe Telephony Interfaces

 Classes for retrieving stats are available, but no plugins have been developed